ansible/ansible/docs/docsite/rst/scenario_guides/guides.rst

 We are migrating these guides into collections.
 Please update your links for the following guides:

-.. should work soon: :ref:`ansible_collections.amazon.aws.docsite.aws_intro`
+:ref:`ansible_collections.amazon.aws.docsite.aws_intro`

 .. toctree::
    :maxdepth: 1
-   :caption: Public Cloud Guides
+   :caption: Legacy Public Cloud Guides

    guide_alicloud
    guide_cloudstack